 Go to Line 19, edit the value of the variable to reflect the module name.

-This should be the same as the filename without its suffix tag.
+This should be the same as the filename without the “.py”.
 It is the same term used to name the rule and the directory.
 The module name is used multiple times throughout when populating the Snakefile, the ‘.YAML’, and the ‘.JSON, files.
 The name is used for user reporting.
 When the python script is run, the outputs describe the actions being performed.

 To preserve line number references, will start from the bottom.